-Determining how the StableFS evolves requires determining two FS-specific facts: (1) when it can legally change and (2) what it changes to.
-FiSC requires that the implementor modify the checked file system to call into the model checker to indicate when the StableFS changes.
-For journaling file systems this change typically occurs when a journal commit record is written to disk.
 We were able to identify and annotate the commit records relatively easily for ext3 and ReiserFS.
-JFS was more difficult.
+JFS and XFS were more difficult.
 In the end, after a variety of false starts, we gave up trying to determine which journal write represented a commit-point and instead let the StableFS change after any journal write.
 We assume a file system implementor could do a better job.

 Once we know that the StableFS changes, we need to know what it changes to.
-Doing so is difficult since it essentially requires writing a crash recovery specification for each file system.
+Doing so is difficult, since it essentially requires writing a crash recovery specification for each file system.
 While we assume a file system implementor could do so, we check systems we did not build.
 Thus, we take a shortcut and use fsck to generate the StableFS for us.
 We copy the experimental disk, run fsck to reconstruct a file system image after the committed operations, and traverse the file system, recording properties of interest.
 This approach can miss errors since we have no guarantee that fsck will produce the correct state.
 However, it is relatively unlikely that fsck will fail when repairing a perfectly behaving disk.
 It is even more unlikely that if it does fail that it will do so in the same way for the many subsequent crashed disks to which the persistent file system model will be compared.

-3.3 Checking More Thoroughly
+4.3 Checking More Thoroughly

-Once a basic file system is up and being checked, there are three main strategies an implementor can follow to check their file system more thoroughly: downscaling [10], canonicalization, and exposing choice points.
+Once a basic file system is up and being checked, there are three main strategies an implementor can follow to check their file system more thoroughly: downscaling [Dill et al. 1992], canonicalization, and exposing choice points.
 We talk about each below.

 Downscale.
-Operationally this means making everything as small as plausible.
+Operationally, this means making everything as small as plausible.
 Caches become one or two entries large, file systems just a few "nodes" (where a node is a file or directory).
-Model checking works best at ferreting out complex interactions of a small number of nouns (files, directories, blocks, threads, etc) since this small number allows caching techniques to give the most leverage.
+Model checking works best at ferreting out complex interactions of a small number of nouns (files, directories, blocks, threads, etc.), since this small number allows caching techniques to give the most leverage.
 There were three main places we downscaled.
-First, making disk small (megabytes rather than gigabytes).
-Second, checking small file system topologies, typically 2-4 nodes.
-Finally, reducing the size of "virtual memory" of the checked Linux system to a small number of pages.
+First, making disk small (megabytes rather than gigabytes), second, checking small file system topologies, typically 2-4 nodes, and finally, reducing the size of "virtual memory" of the checked Linux system to a small number of pages.